JKTKops/JKTKops.github.io/_posts/computer-architecture/2023-04-13-superscaling.md

 so that the execute stage instructions can produce their flag values very quickly.
 Most of the stage's delay comes from the fact that it also handles memory writes.
+If things would take too long, the execute stage can stall.
+This allows us to trade extra cycles in some rare cases for clock speed in _all_ cases.
+That's a good deal!

 # Conclusions